mne-tools/mne-python/doc/overview/roadmap.rst

 1. Refactor code to use traitlets
 2. GUI elements to use PyQt5 (rather than TraitsUI/pyface)
 3. 3D plotting to use our abstracted 3D viz functions rather than Mayavi
+4. Refactor distance/fitting classes to public ones to enable the example from :gh:`6693`.

 Once this is done, we can effectively switch to a PyVista backend.